Opening a Salon

-Technical Requirements for a Nail Salon Premises — Minimum Sanepid Standards [2026]
+Technical Requirements for a Nail Salon Premises [2026]

-8 m² per workstation, washable walls to 1.6 m, separate hand basin, 500 lux lighting - these are just some of the technical standards for a nail salon.
-Full list before renovation or opening.
+8 m² per station, washable walls to 1.6 m, separate basin, 500 lux - some of the technical standards for a nail salon.
+Get the full list before renovation or opening.

 Technical Requirements for a Nail Salon - Polish Sanitary Authority 2026 (Walls, Floors, Ventilation)